 THF qualifies as a not-for-profit organization exempt from federal income taxes under Section 501(c)(3) of the Internal Revenue Code.
 Accordingly, income taxes are not provided.
 THF files a U.S. federal Form 990 for organizations exempt from income tax.
-Tax returns for years prior to fiscal year 2011 are no longer open to examination.

 Laurel House is a for-profit corporation and files a federal Form 1120 and a Tennessee Franchise and Excise tax return.
-Tax returns for years prior to 2011 are no longer open to examination.